antmicro/alkali-csd-hw/README.md

   the hardware setup for Basalt boards.

-* `third-party/` - the directory used to store all external projects used as a part of the `alkali-csd-hw` project.
+* `third-party/` - the directory used to store all external projects used as a part of the `Alkali FPGA design`.
 The `register-generator` directory contains scripts used to parse the NVMe specification and generate the NVMe registers in chisel.
 The `verilog-pcie`, on the other hand, holds the PCIe IP-cores used in the design for the Basat board.